How to place items on reserve

-1. Book orders: Depending on availability, it can take two months or more for a book to be ordered, acquired, cataloged and processed for Reserve
+Items not owned by Temple Libraries: Depending on availability, it can take two months or more for a book to be ordered, acquired, cataloged and processed for reserve.

-3. Articles from journals not owned by the Libraries need to be obtained through Inter-Library Loan.
+Articles from journals not owned by the Libraries must be acquired through ILLiad.

 Removing items from Reserve

 A memo is sent to instructors at the end of each semester regarding their reserve items and whether they would like the items to remain on reserve or be removed.
 Generally, unless the Reserve staff is otherwise notified, all reserve materials are removed from reserve one month after the end of the semester.
 Personal copies of books will be returned to the instructor's campus address.

 If you find that these guidelines restrict your ability to make required readings available to your students, please be advised that Temple University Duplicating Services will assist you in compiling copyright permissible course packs for your classes.